ElektraInitiative/libelektra/doc/tutorials/code-generator.md

 ## Creating a new template

 In this guide we will create a basic template, that generates a single file containing a simple list of all keys in our input keyset.
-An example output file would be:
+An example output from running `kdb gen` with our to-be-developed template would be:

 ```
 user/sw/myapp/#0/current